MFHASSANI/Information-Security-/README.md

-# Information Security Laboratory Portfolio
+# Information Security Laboratory

+I, Mohammad Farid Hassani, am a student of the American University of Central Asia (AUCA) enrolled in the Information Security course during Spring 2026.
+I confirm that I have completed all required laboratory assignments for this course in accordance with the syllabus and instructor guidelines.
+I acknowledge that:
+All laboratory tasks were completed independently.
+All scripts, configurations, and terminal outputs are my original work.
+All deadlines and submission requirements were respected.
+The work submitted in this repository accurately reflects my practical efforts during the semester.
+This repository serves as documented proof of laboratory completion.
-This repository documents my practical work and progress in the Information Security course.
+By maintaining this repository, I agree that it represents my academic responsibility and practical engagement in the Information Security course.
-All exercises were completed in a Linux environment and focus on developing hands-on system administration and security skills through weekly laboratory tasks.

 ---

- Student Details
+## Student Information

-- Student: Name Farid Hassani
+Name: Mohammad Farid Hassani
+Student ID: 10818
-- Program: Software Engineering
+Program: Software Engineering
-- Course: Information Security
+Course: Information Security
-- University: American University of Central Asia (AUCA)
+University: American University of Central Asia (AUCA)
-- Term: Spring 2026
+Semester: Spring 2026

 ---